rpo19/sensu-alerta-handler/README.md

-To write this handler I modified the slack hadnler at https://github.com/sensu/sensu-slack-handler
+To write this handler I modified the slack handler at https://github.com/sensu/sensu-slack-handler

 # Sensu Go Slack Handler